auggie-lahey/RayCounyPlanningAndZoning/Article_40_Base_Zoning_Districts.md

 The B-1 district is appropriate for application in the Urban Density Development.
 Full urban services are required for uses in the B-1 district (i.e. central sewer treatment and water system).

 ### B. Use Regulations
 The following table shows which uses are allowed in the B-1 district.
-For a summary of uses allowed in all zoning districts, see [Article 60.1](#article-60-use-regulations).
+For a summary of uses allowed in all zoning districts, see [Article 60.1](Article_60_Use_Regulations.md#601-use-table).
 - P = Permitted by-right
-- C = Allowed only if reviewed and approved as a Conditional Use (See [Article 30.9](#article-30-development-review-procedures))
+- C = Allowed only if reviewed and approved as a Conditional Use (See [Article 30.9](Article_30_Development_Review_Procedures.md#309-conditional-use-permits))

 ### C. Density and Dimensional Standards
-- **Minimum lot size:** [*Standards not fully specified in source document*]
+See the table in Section 40.16 for complete standards.

 ### D. Other Regulations